 Many people never think about this.
 But you should!

 It is something that requires careful consideration.
-It’s important that you choose something which isn’t debilitating (e.g. fear of blood) and that you have worked on to counter.
+It’s important that you choose something which isn’t debilitating (e.g. fear of blood) and which you have worked on to counter.

 Example answer: I was not very confident with public speaking and found it intimidating.
 While it is still quite difficult for me, I have joined the debating society so that I can get better in this area and my peers say they have noticed a great improvement.